awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 + `Exclude A | Exclude B` is equal to `Exclude result from A or result from B`
 + `Include A | Include B` is equal to `Include result from A or result from B`

 The following example shows how to combine two expressions that use `INCLUDE`\.
 The first expression includes only items with a category or categories that you specify when you get recommendations using the `$CATEGORY` parameter\.
 The second expression includes items the user has marked as a `favorite`\.
-Recommendations will include only items with the category you specify and items that the user has marked as a favorite\.
+Recommendations will include only items with the category you specify along with items that the user has marked as a favorite\.

 ```
 INCLUDE ItemID WHERE Items.CATEGORY IN ($CATEGORY) | INCLUDE ItemID WHERE Interactions.EVENT_TYPE IN ("favorite")